Walk Like an Egyptian

-"Walk Like an Egyptian" is a song by American band the Bangles.
-It was released in 1986 as the third single from their second studio album, Different Light (1986).
-It was the band's first number-one single, being certified gold by the Recording Industry Association of America (RIAA), and was ranked Billboard's number-one song of 1987.
+"Walk Like an Egyptian" is a song by the American pop rock band the Bangles.
+It was released in September 1986 as the third single from the band's second studio album, Different Light (1986).
+It was the band's first number one single, being certified gold by the Recording Industry Association of America (RIAA), and was ranked Billboard's number-one song of 1987.

 Composition

 Liam Sternberg said he was inspired to create the song while on a ferry crossing the English Channel.
 When the vessel hit choppy water, passengers stepped carefully and moved their arms awkwardly while struggling to maintain their balance, and that reminded Sternberg of the depiction of human figures in ancient Egyptian tomb paintings.
 He wrote the words "Walk like an Egyptian" in a notebook.
-Later, Sternberg looked back in the notebook, and composing the melody with a guitar, he put together an up-tempo song with lyrics about Egyptian hieroglyphs, the Nile River, crocodiles, desert sand, bazaars and hookah pipes and then segued into modern scenes of blond waitresses, school kids and police officers.
+Later, Sternberg looked back in the notebook and, composing the melody with a guitar, he put together an up-tempo song with lyrics about Egyptian hieroglyphs, the Nile River, crocodiles, desert sand, bazaars and hookah pipes and then segued into modern scenes of blonde waitresses, school children and police officers.

 Recording

-Sternberg finished a demo version by January 1984 with singer Marti Jones, featuring percussion with kitchen implements.
+Sternberg finished a demo version by January 1984 with the singer Marti Jones, featuring percussion with kitchen implements.
 He offered it to Toni Basil, who turned it down.
-Lene Lovich recorded the first version of the song, but it went unreleased when she decided to take a break from music to raise her family.
+Lene Lovich recorded the first version of the song, but it was unreleased when she decided to take a break from music to raise her family.
 David Kahne, who like Sternberg was affiliated with Peer International Publishing, was the producer of Different Light.
-He received a copy of the demo and liked it, especially Jones's "offhand quality"; and took the song to the Bangles, who agreed to record it.
+He received a copy of the demo and liked it, especially Jones's "offhand quality", and took the song to the Bangles, who agreed to record it.

-Kahne had each member of the group sing the lyrics to determine who would sing each verse; Vicki Peterson, Michael Steele, and Susanna Hoffs sang lead vocals in the final version on the first, second, and third verses, respectively.
+Kahne had each member of the group sing the lyrics to determine who would sing each verse; Vicki Peterson, Michael Steele and Susanna Hoffs sang lead vocals in the final version on the first, second and third verses, respectively.
 Kahne disliked Debbi Peterson's leads, so she was relegated to backing vocals, which angered her and caused tension within the group.
 The situation was exacerbated by the use of a drum machine in place of her drumming, further diminishing her role in the song.
-She can be seen playing the tambourine during their 1986 performance on The Old Grey Whistle Test.
+She plays the tambourine during their 1986 performance on BBC's The Old Grey Whistle Test.
 The whistling in the song was played by a machine.

+Critical reception

+Di Cross of Record Mirror considered "Walk Like an Egyptian" an example of the Bangles "adopting an eastern flavour amidst the statutory guitars, jangly noises, and quaint vocals, sucking in the candyfloss pop of some predictably inoffensive lyrics", which the reviewer deemed a style regression in the band's career.